signavio/tech-blog/_posts/2017-10-18-code-camp-projects-2017.md

 While we do our best to be respectful of each other, sometimes things can get a little loud.

 The solution our engineers came up with is a traffic light that alerts the room when things are getting a little loud.
-Using Raspberry Pi and a microphone, hooked up to a physical light and using a program our devs wrote to make it all talk to each other.
+Using Raspberry Pi and a microphone, hooked up to a physical light and using a program our developers wrote to make it all talk to each other.
 The program is set to detect a certain volume level, and to announce (via a green, yellow or red light) when changes in that level are detected.

 Helpfully, the app also tracks and graphs noise levels over time, allowing the admin to see what the noisiest times of the day are and what causes certain spikes in noise.